Mental Health Support For Tokophobia Or Fear Of Birth

 Effectiveness of internet-based cognitive behavior therapy for mental health concerns

-Internet-based CBT has shown potential in treating anxiety and depression, commonly associated with fear of birth.
+Internet-based CBT has shown potential in treating anxiety and depression, which are commonly associated with fear of birth.
 Internet-based treatments can also offer benefits to expectant parents, such as reduced financial and transportation requirements and a self-paced curriculum.
 In addition, clients can choose between phone, video, and live chat sessions with a licensed therapist educated on birth and postpartum care.

 If you're wondering whether internet-based CBT can help you manage symptoms of mental health concerns, consider reaching out to licensed therapists through a platform like BetterHelp.
 BetterHelp is an online therapy platform that provides tools, support, and therapy sessions tailored to clients, with over 30,000 independent therapists, counselors, and social workers available to match with.